iotaledger/iota-identity-tutorial/README.md

 ```

 ### Steps
-In this process, you will complete the following steps from the perspective of one of the mentioned roles:
+In this process, you will complete the different steps from the perspective of one of the mentioned roles above:
-1. Holder: Create a DID (Decentralized Identifier) document for Alice
+1. **Holder:** Create a DID (Decentralized Identifier) document for Alice
     - [createDid.js](createDid.js)
     ```javascript
     createDid('Alice');
     ```
-2. Issuer: Create a DID document for the University of Oslo
+2. **Issuer:** Create a DID document for the University of Oslo
     - [createDid.js](createDid.js)
     ```javascript
     createDid('University of Oslo');
     ```
-3. Issuer: Add a verification method to the University's DID document with the purpose to verify Alice's degree
+3. **Issuer:** Add a verification method to the University's DID document with the purpose to verify Alice's degree
     - [addVerificationMethod.js](addVerificationMethod.js)
     ```javascript
     //Add verification method to issuer DID